KSAH-42/RabbitOM/README.md

 # About the connection class

+The RTSPConnection class will give you more features and a direct access to the protocol messaging layer.
 The following code demonstrate how to list the supported methods available on a security camera:

 ~~~~C#